Skip to Content

 10. Eat lunch at a local Fuente de Soda

-One of the best is Martuca in Barrio Providencia, offering sandwiches piled high with your choice of meat, melted cheese, and veggies alongside an impressive assortment of local and international microbrews.
+One of my favorites is Martuca in Barrio Providencia, offering sandwiches piled high with your choice of meat, melted cheese, and veggies alongside an impressive assortment of local and international microbrews.
 Choose a stool at the bar or a table, order up, and step back in time.

 11. Enjoy an exquisite dinner at Santiago’s top restaurant